jesper-raemaekers/vscode-polarion/README.md

 # vscode-polarion README

 This extension finds work items in polarion and add the title of the work item behind the item ID in any text.
+These texts are decorations in Code and do not interfere with the document itself.

 ## Features

-After setup after any save expect the titles to be displayed like depicted below.:
+After setup after any save expect the titles to be displayed like depicted below:

 ![Example](images/example1.jpg)